Purpose of Student Learning Outcomes

 - A method for institutional assessment

-Course-based and departmental learning goals and their assessment demonstrate how learning goals are translated through the lenses and curricula of the disciplines those units represent.
+Course-based and program learning goals and their assessment demonstrate how learning goals are translated through the lenses and curricula of the disciplines those units represent.
 Furthermore, they can show larger units within the institution how the parts relate to the whole.

 - Improved academic advising